 You will be well-prepared to move directly into the the CPA Professional Education program to achieve your CPA accounting designation.

-Co-operative Education integrates paid, program-related work experience with academic study.
+Co-operative education alternates paid, program-related work experience with academic study.
 The practical experience gained on these supervised, structured work terms is an integral part of your education.
 The result is increased confidence, new employment contacts and practical real-world experience locally, on Vancouver Island, provincially or internationally.

 Applications are also accepted from second and third-year students.
 Among the eligibility criteria, you must have a GPA of 2.33 or higher in the required business administration program courses and complete a co-op interview.
 You can be awarded a co-operative education designation on your degree if you successfully complete EMP-100, BUS-197, BUS-297 and BUS-397 (in addition to your program course work).
 Note: these courses cannot be used as program electives and have registration fees in addition to the program registration fees.

-You may choose either integrated or consecutive work terms that must not end in the program's last semester.
-For more information on work terms, eligibility requirements, sample job opportunities and wages contact Co-operative Education.
+You may choose either alternating or consecutive work terms that must not end in the program's last semester.
+For more information on work terms, eligibility requirements, sample job opportunities and wages contact Student Employment Services.